General Info – summary

 Tree

-This small glabrous (hairless) plant may grow up to 6m high, or may be a scrambling, spiny shrub/bush, which may, with its flexible branches, climb into the canopy.
-It is often as wide as high and is usually multi-stemmed with long, trailing branches.
-Young stems are bright glossy green (photo 855) and the Bark is pale grey to dark brown on older branches.
+This small glabrous (hairless) but spiny plant may grow up to 6m high, or may be a scrambling shrub or bush.
+It has flexible branches which is able to assist with its climb into the canopy.
+The plant is often as wide as high (photo 404) and is usually multi-stemmed with long, trailing branches.
+Young stems are bright glossy green (photo 855).
+The Bark is pale grey becoming dark brown on older branches.
 Between the older pieces of bark, the underbark is visible as thin, lengthwise running whitish lines (photo 280).
-The long, flexible, trailing, zigzagging branches have single Spines up to 5cm that are long, slender, straight, and very sharp.
+The long, flexible, even zigzagging branches have single, relatively straight slender and very sharp Spines, that are up to 5cm long (photo 76).
 They occur only on one side of a branch.
-These spines are the remains of old fruit stalks and occur between the petioles of the opposite leaves (photo 76 – under Leaves).
-Unlike Carissa, there is no milky latex present, and the spines are unpaired.
+These spines are the remains of old fruit stalks and occur between the petioles (leaf stalks) of the opposite leaves (photo 76 – under Leaves).
+Unlike Carissa, there is no milky latex present, and the spines are not paired.

 Leaves

-In this evergreen tree, the slightly leathery, thinly textured, shiny and hairless Leaves are simple (have a single blade that may have incisions that are not deep enough to divide the blade into leaflets).
+In this evergreen tree, the slightly leathery, thinly textured, shiny (photo 857) and hairless Leaves are simple (have a single blade that may have incisions that are not deep enough to divide the blade into leaflets).
 They are opposite (photo 546), narrowly ovate (egg-shaped) and up to 6 x 2,5cm (photo 547).
-The upper surface of the Blade is glossy green with indistinct veins.
-The lower surface is a dull, lighter green with a slightly more clearly defined venation (Midrib and Lateral veins).
+An interpetiolar ridge is just visible (photo 76).
+The upper surface of the Blade is glossy green with indistinct veins (photo 857).
+The lower surface is a dull, lighter green with a more clearly defined venation (Midrib and Lateral veins – photo 547).
 The distinction between the upper and lower surface is somewhat dependent on where and when the leaf is observed (photos 76 & 546).
 The venation is more clearly defined when the leaf is held against a strong light (photo 534).
+Initially the veins move away from the midrib at about 45 degrees.
+From about half way to the margin they curve towards the apex.
 The Apex is attenuate (showing a long gradual taper) and may have a long drip-tip (photo 795 – under Flowers).
 The Base is broadly tapering.
-The Margin may be rolled under and, away from the base, often has sharp-tipped teeth (photo 857).
+The Margin may be rolled under and, away from the base, often has forward pointing sharp-tipped teeth (photo 857).
 The short Petiole (leaf stalk) is up to 8mm long and may be channelled above (photo 547).
 Stipules (basal appendages of the petiole) are absent.

 Flowers

-The small (up to 5mm wide), inconspicuous, bisexual, white, yellowish or creamy green Flowers are actinomorphic (Regular, symmetrical.
+The small (up to 7mm wide), inconspicuous, bisexual, white, yellowish or creamy green and 5-merous Flowers (photo 795) are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis) and are best examined with a hand lens.
-Flowers that arise between leaf axils occur in compact dichotomously branched Panicles (an inflorescence in which the primary floral axis is branched, and these branches may branch again and again – each eventually ending in a flower).
-Leaves, flowers and spines all arise from a Node (joint from where the leaves may arise.
-The space between these 2 joints is called the internode).
-Flowers alternate from node to node, are opposite a spine and between two petioles (leaf stalks).
-Each flower is about 7mm in diameter, on a short Pedicel (stalk of a single flower) and is about 1cm long (photo 550).
-The green, 5-lobed Calyx (photo 315) is small.
+Flowers that arise between 2 leaf axils occur in compact dichotomously branched Panicles (an inflorescence in which the primary floral axis is branched, and these branches may branch again and again – each eventually ending in a flower).
+Flowers leaves and spines all arise from a Node (joint from where the leaves arise).
+The space between the 2 nodes is called the internode.
+Flowers alternate from node to node, are opposite a spine, and between two petioles (leaf stalks).
+Each flower develops on a short Pedicel (stalk of a single flower) that is about 1cm long (photo 550).
+The green, 5-lobed Calyx is small (photo 550, 315 & 726).
 No Disc (a more or less fleshy or elevated development of the receptacle) is present.
-The Corolla has 5 whitish Petals that are longer than the sepals (photo 550).
-The 5 Stamens alternate with the petals and their anthers are initially yellowish (photo 315).
-The filaments are nearly circular in cross section.
+The 5-lobed Corolla has 5 whitish Petals that are longer than the sepals (photo 315).
+The 5 Stamens alternate with the petals and the mature anthers are distinctly yellow (photo 315).
+Each Filaments is subterete (nearly circular in cross section).
 In photo 716, the change in the anthers over about a 3-week period is visible.
-Their Filaments are subterete (nearly circular in cross section).
-The single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) has a sessile, superior, pubescent (with dense fine, short, soft hairs, downy) and 1-Locular Ovary.
-It contains 2 pendulous ovules.
+The single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) has a sessile, superior, pubescent (with dense fine, short, soft hairs – downy) and a 1-Locular Ovary that contains 2 pendulous Ovules.
 (Sep-Feb+).

 Fruit

 The slightly fleshy, smooth, ovoid and up to 1,3cm long Fruit is a slightly flattened Drupe (e.g., peach: a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp – the inner layer of the pericarp or fruit wall).
 It becomes bright red or orange at maturity and terminates with the remains of the persistent Style (photo 557).
-Each drupe is about 1,3cm long and produces 1 small Seed (photo 768).
+In this photo the green calyx is visible.
+Each drupe produces 1 small Seed (photo 768).
 Each seed has conspicuous endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).
 (Feb-May+).

 Distribution & Ecology

 This plant is a fringe-forest dweller and often occurs in high-altitude forests.
 It also occurs in shady areas near streams or/and rocks.
 The plants can tolerate light frost and drought (in severe conditions the leaves droop).
 These plants may also be canopy climbers.
-Trees occur in the Western and Eastern Cape, Eastern Free State, KwaZulu-Natal, Mpumalanga, Gauteng, Limpopo, Lesotho, and Zimbabwe.
-This plant is Endemic (endemism is the ecological state of a species being unique to a defined geographic location) in southern Africa.
-Guineafowl, starlings, barbets, franklins and bulbuls eat the Fruit.
-Duiker, kudu and klipspringer consume the Leaves.
+In South Africa these plants occur in the Western and Eastern Cape, Eastern Free State, KwaZulu-Natal, Mpumalanga, Gauteng, and Limpopo.
+Beyond South Africa they are found in Lesotho, Zimbabwe and Madagascar.
+This plant is thus Endemic (endemism is the ecological state of a species being unique to a defined geographic location) in southern Africa and Madagascar.
+Birds including guineafowl, starlings, barbets, franklins and bulbuls eat the Fruit.
+Buck including duiker, kudu and klipspringer consume the Leaves.
 Galls with orange larvae are often visible.

 Ethnobotany

-This is a non-poisonous plant, and the Ripe Fruit is edible but cultivated plants have erratic fruiting.
+This non-poisonous plant, has ripe edible fruit.
+However, cultivated plants have erratic fruiting.
 The Seeds may be worn as ornaments.
+Propagation is by seeds that germinate easily.
+Plants can be trained to form a hedge as a good wind and people barrier.
 Goats and cattle eat the Leaves.
 The Root system is non-aggressive.
-Propagation is by seeds that germinate easily.
-This somewhat slow growing plant is frost hardy and flourish in both full sun and shade.
+This somewhat slow growing plant is frost hardy and flourish in both full sun and light shade.

 References